kadimi/diskus_language/readme.txt

 == Description ==

-**Diskus Language** tells the Disqus Comment System to use the site language instead of the default English.
+**Disqus Language** tells the Disqus Comment System to use the site language instead of the default English.
 This is a very simple plugin, no configuration required.

 == Installation ==